tahunus/MPR121_Calibration/README.md

 # MPR121 Advanced Calibration
 This is for anyone using [Adafruit’s MPR121 Breakout Board](https://www.adafruit.com/product/1982) and, having gone through [Adafruit’s learning guide](https://learn.adafruit.com/adafruit-mpr121-12-key-capacitive-touch-sensor-breakout-tutorial) (which BTW is a very good starting point), has reached the limit of what can be done with the Set Thresholds public method of the [MPR121 library](https://github.com/adafruit/Adafruit_MPR121).

-These programs allow for calibration of individual electrode sensitivity using baseline filtering, touch filtering & debounce, and, the MPR121's autoconfig feature, all during program execution so as to avoid the need to recompile & reload with each scenario being tested.
+This program allows for calibration of individual electrode sensitivity using baseline filtering, touch filtering & debounce, and, the MPR121's autoconfig feature, all during program execution avoiding the need to recompile & reload with each scenario being tested.
+Its objective is finding the optimal calibration parameters to be implemented in the appropriate production program.

 A necessary pre-read to understand this guide is [NXP’s MPR121 Datasheet](https://www.nxp.com/docs/en/data-sheet/MPR121.pdf), particularly *Section 3.
 Device Operation Overview* and *Section 5.
 Register Operations Descriptions*.
 If you don’t know what a register is, go first to  [SparkFun’s Level Up Your Arduino Code: Registers](https://www.youtube.com/watch?v=6q1yEb_ukw8).
 And if you’re unfamiliar with binary operations, start with their [Digital Logic Tutorial]( https://learn.sparkfun.com/tutorials/digital-logic).